How can BIAT assist if I have a brain injury?

 We can provide you with information about brain injury

-We can provide you with a Brain Injury Assistance Card
+We can provide you with a National Assistance Card - available late 2021

-BIAT’s ‘Brain Injury Assistance Card’ gives individuals with brain injury the confidence to go out into the community knowing that if they get into difficulty, they can show their Assistance Card and their nominated areas of difficulty will be acknowledged.
+BIAT’s ‘National Assistance Card’ gives individuals with brain injury the confidence to go out into the community knowing that if they get into difficulty, they can show their Assistance Card and their nominated areas of difficulty will be acknowledged.